 Indian Prime Minister Narendra Modi — a controversial leader criticized over the years for far-right policies blamed for inciting violence against religious minorities — will address a crowd on Sunday at the Nassau Coliseum, with a band of protesters expected to meet him outside the stadium.

 The United States denied Modi a visa to enter to the country in 2005, when he was the chief minister of the state of Gujarat, for helping to foment a pogrom against Muslims.
-Now as prime minister, Modi will address a United Nations General Assembly meeting on Sept.
-23 and attend the Quad Summit — a meeting of the leaders of the United States, India, Japan and Australia — on Sept.
-21.
+Now as prime minister, Modi will address a United Nations General Assembly meeting on Monday and attend the Quad Summit — a meeting of the leaders of the United States, India, Japan and Australia — on Saturday.

-The leader of one of the main groups supporting Modi’s visit said Thursday they are inviting him in part because is a highly popular leader of a major country.
+The leader of one of the main groups supporting Modi’s visit said Thursday they are inviting him in part because he is a highly popular leader of a major country.

 "He’s the prime minister of the largest democracy in the world and he’s the most popular prime minister who has been doing a lot of work for the country and the world," said Jeevan Zutshi, chairman of the California-based Indo-American Community Federation.

-Modi was first elected prime minister in 2014 as the candidate of the Bharatiya Janata Party (BJP), which has promoted a far-right Hindu nationalist agenda.
+Modi was elected prime minister in 2014 as the candidate of the Bharatiya Janata Party (BJP), which has promoted a far-right Hindu nationalist agenda.

 According to the independent monitoring organization Human Rights Watch, Modi’s government has instituted "policies that discriminate and stigmatize religious and other minorities" that have sparked "increasing incidents of communal violence in many parts of the country."